pacharanero/medical-markdown/README.md

 for quickly writing free text medical notes that can be programmatically parsed into structured data, with terminologies where appropriate.

-This is currently implemented as a python-markdown extension.
+This is currently implemented as a python-markdown extension, and the specification is found in medical-markdown.

 ## Installation